 Every summer, my family went to the Russian River like a lot of San Francisco families did.
 One of those families was the Murphy’s.
 I knew Tom Murphy.
 He always drove by the pier in his totally cool green boat and would wave.
-I liked how it matched his red hair.
+I liked how the deep green boat matched his red hair.
 Tom was a nice guy, a good guy, solid.
 I met his sister in my sophomore year at Mercy, she was a year behind me.
 Ann Marie – I can still remember clearly – was always laughing, smiling and telling jokes.
 You couldn’t be in her presence long without cracking a smile and heaving a laugh.
-I didn’t know then that an illness ran in the family, a devastating illness to which both Tom and Ann Marie would succumb.
+I didn’t know then that an illness ran in the family, a devastating illness to which both Tom, Ann Marie and other siblings would succumb.
 Surely, a mother’s hell.